-(hardness, solubility, transparency, conductivity (electrical and thermal), and response to magnets) Group materials based on this as it is a NC point possibly get each group to do a different property with the same material as part of outcome?
-Year 6 Electricity Evolution and Inheritance Light Living things and their habitats Animals including humans Big Question Can you design a circuit for a purpose and explain how its components will work?
-Why do humans have similar features to apes?
-How does light change as it passes through different mediums?
+(hardness, solubility, transparency, conductivity (electrical and thermal), and response to magnets) Group materials based on this as it is a NC point possibly get each group to do a different property with the same materials as part of outcome?
+Or, do a Venn diagram with 3 groups and choose 3 properties.
+Sort materials into those categories - see moderated resources for example.
+Year 6 Evolution and Inheritance Electricity Living things and their habitats Animals including humans Light Big Question Why have animals changed over time?
+Can you design a circuit for a purpose and explain how its components will work?
 How do we classify animals, microorganisms and plants?
 Why do we need to keep our heart healthy?
+How does light change as it shines on/in different mediums?